tundish/blathnaid/NOTES.rst

 children, and some old folk.
 And they were not very organised, and they all looked tired, and cold, and hungry.

 Of course, Jack had no food, and none was offered to him.
-So he built a little fire away from the main group, and set up the trivet, and boiled up some water.
+So he built a little fire away from the main group, and set up the trivet, and boiled some water.

 Now this trivet was very special; only a few Blacksmiths know how to make such a thing.
 Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay,